Introduction

 Let's illustrate the view-tree with a simple "Counter" example as illustrated.

-The UI consists of a text field (android.widget.TextView), two radio buttons (android.widget.RadioButton) and a button (android.widget.Button), arranged linearly in vertical orientation (android.widget.LinearLayout).
+The UI consists of a "text field" (android.widget.TextView), two "radio buttons" (android.widget.RadioButton) and a "button" (android.widget.Button), arranged in "linear layout" (android.widget.LinearLayout).

-Expand the project node, and replace the "res\layout\activity_counter.xml" with the following codes:
+Expand the project node, and REPLACE the "res\layout\activities_main.xml" with the following codes:

 android:layout_width="match_parent"